Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM2.rst

 Model Parameters
 ================

 Land surface models use parameters to describe the surface.
-For example to model the latent heat flux using the `Penman Monteith equation
-<Penman.rst>`__ the following parameters are needed.

 .. _albedo: